digitaldoggo/recipes/docs/baking/coconut_macaroons.md

 ### Sweetened Condensed Milk

+> This is optional.
+You may substitute for a can.

 | Ingredient | Quantity | Unit |
 | ---------- | -------- | ---- |
 | whole Milk | 2        | cups |